Plzeň-South District: Economy

-The largest employers with its headquarters in Plzeň-South District and at least 500 employers are:
+The largest employers with headquarters in Plzeň-South District and at least 500 employees are:

 Transport

 The D5 motorway (part of the European route E50) from Prague to Plzeň and the Czech-German border briefly passes through the district.
 The other important roads in the district are the I/27 (part of European route E53) from Plzeň to the Czech-German border via Klatovy, and the I/20 (part of European route E49) from Karlovy Vary to Plzeň and Písek.

 Sights

 The most important monuments in the district, protected as national cultural monuments, are: